 - Dochula Pass – it offers an amazing 360-degree panoramic view of the Himalayas

-- Punakha Dzong – the most beautiful fortress in Bhutan
+- Punakha Dzong – the most magnificent fortress in Bhutan

 - Hike to Taktsang Monastery – the Tiger’s Nest